kruize/autotune/tests/README.md

 #### API tests

   The tests does the following:
   - Deploys kruize in non-CRD mode using the deploy script from the autotune repo
   - Validates the behaviour of list datasources, import metadata and list metadata APIs in various scenarios covering both positive and negative usecases.

+  For details refer this [doc](/tests/scripts/local_monitoring_tests/Local_monitoring_tests.md)

 ## Supported Clusters
-- Minikube
+- Minikube, Openshift

 ## Prerequisites for running the tests: